 Yet, for many mobile apps, ticket deflection is still being handled in a passive way.
 Customer support organizations assume that customers who want to solve their own problems will turn to web forums or Google.
 Unfortunately, this hands-off tactic is more like customer deflection than ticket deflection.
 Once the user leaves the app, chances are high they’ll get distracted, frustrated, or bored and neglect to come back.

-When done correctly, with a robust and well-connected knowledge base, ticket deflection doesn’t just help customers.
+With a robust and well-connected knowledge base, ticket deflection doesn’t just help customers.
 It also enables a customer support organization to more quickly attend to the high-priority tickets that simply cannot be deflected.
 Agent productivity is enhanced, yes, but more importantly, customer experience is elevated.
 And now, customers all over the globe can access information at any time of day or night.
 Your knowledge base is not dependent on an agent being available and awake.

 The key to ticket deflection is a well-designed knowledge base